The delightful smell of the Buddleia davidii ‘Monum’ Nanho Purple Butterfly Bush is intoxicating and attractive to both humans and pollinators alike!

 Butterfly bushes in winter will lose their leaves and die back to the ground in colder areas as a deciduous shrub.
 In warmer climates, the tree may keep the green leaves but not grow as robust and quick as during the active growing season.
 It grows in an arching growth habit and can spread slightly in the area it is planted in but it is not considered an invasive plant.

 This butterfly bush perennial shrub is the perfect addition to any shrub border, butterfly garden, flower bed, or container garden.
-Buddleia Nanho Purple has bright purple flowers that are long and conical shaped and lush silvery green leaves that contrasts the flower heads nicely.
-The gray green foliage and flower spikes will shoot up on long shoots that go well above the shrub’s rounded and bushy shape.
+Buddleia Nanho Purple has bright purple flowers that are long and conical shaped and lush silvery green leaves that contrast the flower heads nicely.
+The gray-green foliage and flower spikes will shoot up on long shoots that go well above the shrub’s rounded and bushy shape.

 How to Grow Butterfly Bush

-The lavender purple flowering shrub is rabbit resistant and tolerant of clay soils once established.
+The lavender purple flowering shrub is rabbit, deer resistant, and tolerant of clay soils once established.
 It is extremely low maintenance and drought tolerant.
 Once established into your landscape, you can set it and forget it besides the occasional watering during dry periods.

 Shop the Nanho Purple Butterfly Bush for sale if you are looking for a bush that attracts butterflies and hummingbirds and is easy to grow.
 You can even use the buds as cut flowers for vases or centerpieces.
 Plant a butterfly bush today!